garylirocks/quickrefs/azure.markdown

 ### Resource Manager templates

 - JSON file that defines the resources you need to deploy
+- Idempotent, multiple deployments create resources in the same state
 - For resources deployed based on a template, after you update and redeploy the template, the resources will reflect the changes
 - With parameters, you can use the same template to create multiple versions of your infrastructure, such as staging and production
 - Modular: you can create small templates and combine them